-Thanks to Mendix’s continued rapid growth (109% in the first half of 2013 alone), we are constantly training new folks on how to use the Mendix App Platform and its visual, model-driven development capabilities.
-As we work to continually increase the competency of our new customers, partners, and employees, I have seen a few reoccurring mistakes that beginners should avoid.
-In this post, I will outline nine pro tips to help beginners become better visual modelers with Mendix.
+Thanks to Mendix’s continued rapid growth (109% in the first half of 2013 alone), we are constantly training personnel on how to use the Mendix App Platform and its visual, model-driven development capabilities.
+As we work to continually increase the competency of our new customers, partners, and employees, I have seen a few recurring mistakes that beginners should avoid.
+Here are nine pro tips to help beginners become better lowcode developlers with Mendix.

 Please note: if you are a certified Mendix Engineer, you may want to scan the list of nine tips as a refresher.
 If you have not yet taken the Mendix Apprenticeship class, some of the concepts may not be familiar to you.
 In that case, bookmark this post and refer back to it afterwards!